 Operating Experience Level 1, 2, and 3 documents communicate required actions, information on safety issues or trends of concern, and lessons learned on operating experience to the DOE Complex to prevent adverse operating incidents and to expand the sharing of good work practices.
 In addition, Operating Experience Summaries are published to inform the DOE Complex on internal and external operating experience from which sites could benefit, and can be found at the Operating Experience Summaries webpage.
 All of these documents are part of the overall DOE Corporate Operating Experience Program.
 The revised directive DOE O 210.2A, DOE Corporate Operating Experience Program, replaces the former Special Operations Reports, Safety Alerts, Safety Bulletins, and Safety Advisories with Operating Experience Level 1, Level 2, and Level 3 documents.
 The content of the Safety Alert and the Safety Bulletin were merged into the Operating Experience Level 2 document.

 The Office of Environment, Health, Safety and Security (AU) Office of Analysis publishes the Operating Experience Summary to exchange lessons-learned information between DOE facilities.
 Readers are cautioned that review of the OE Summary should not be a substitute for a thorough review of interim and final Occurrence Reports.
-Users can now subscribe to the OE Summary e-mail notification feature right here to ensure prompt notification when a new Summary is available for review.

 The OE Summaries Archives contain summaries dated 2011 - 2002 and are archived.
 Please click on the link above to access them.
 You will be leaving the energy.gov/ehss.